Youngmi Kim

+Youngmi Kim (김영미; born November 6, 1954) is a South Korean vocalist known for her performance as a soprano opera singer.

-Early life
+Early life and education

 Kim was born in Daegu, South Korea, and graduated from Yewon Middle School and Seoul Arts High School.
 In 1973, she entered the Accademia Nazionale di Santa Cecilia in Rome, Italy.
-There, Kim studied with Professor Jolanda Magnoni, a renowned prima donna, and received her Master's degree in 1979.
+Kim studied with Professor Jolanda Magnoni and received her master's degree in 1979.

-Family

 Kim comes from a family with a long history in music.
-Her maternal grandfather (Ahn Ki-yong) was the first Korean musician trained at a conservatory in the United States, and his operas (Kong-jui Pat-jui and Kyonwu-Jiknyo) were the first and the second Western-style operas ever written and produced in Korea.
+Her maternal grandfather (Ahn Ki-yong) was the first Korean musician trained at a conservatory in the United States.
+Ahn Ki-yong's operas (Kong-jui Pat-jui and Kyonwu-Jiknyo) were the first and the second Western-style operas ever written and produced in Korea.

 Career

-Having studied in Rome, Kim acquired superb training in Italian operatic works and was the first singer of Korean birth to enter the Verona and Puccini Competitions.
-Even before finishing her education, she performed in her first complete opera, in the role of Violetta in Verdi's La traviata, at the National Theater of Seoul in 1977, and in 1978 she performed the role of Mimi in Puccini's La Bohème, at the Sejong Cultural Center in Seoul.
+Having studied in Rome, Kim acquired training in Italian operatic works and was the first singer of Korean birth to enter the Verona and Puccini Competitions.
+She performed in her first complete opera, in the role of Violetta in Verdi's La traviata, at the National Theater of Korea, Seoul in 1977, and in 1978 she performed the role of Mimi in Puccini's La Bohème at the Sejong Cultural Center in Seoul.
 Kim has been recognized for her beautiful voice at an early age and received many awards.
 She won the Maria Callas International Competition in 1980 and the Luciano Pavarotti Competition in 1981.
 The same year, she gave her American debut recital at the Lincoln Center in New York.
 In 1982, she performed in Philadelphia in Donizetti's L'elisir d'amore ("The Elixir of Love") opposite Pavarotti, who performed the role of Nemorino.
 Throughout the 1980s, Ms. Kim performed in numerous roles in the US.
 She held the title the role of Cio-Cio San in Puccini's Madama Butterfly with the Hawaii Opera Theater in March 1985 and in Los Angeles in October 1986.